learn-co-curriculum/dsc-mod-3-project-v2-1/README.md

 ### Conclusion 1:

 From the data, it can be observed that pumps that are never paid for tend to have more non-functional pumps.
-The unknown category is likely to be more pumps that are never paid, based on the similarity of pump functionality distribution.
+The unknown category is likely to be pumps that have not been paid for, based on the similarity of pump functionality distribution.
 Finally, it seems that those that pay in planned time increments tend to have less non-functional pumps than those that are paid for by quantity or failure.

 ## Question 2: How does the age of a well relate to it's functionality?